insysbio/insulin-signaling-t2d/README.md

 The model and data were reconstructed from the article:

-> Brannmark C, Nyman E, Fagerholm S, Bergenholm L, Ekstrand EM, Cedersund G, Stralfors P. Insulin Signaling in Type 2 Diabetes: EXPERIMENTAL AND MODELING ANALYSES REVEAL MECHANISMS OF INSULIN RESISTANCE IN HUMAN ADIPOCYTES.
-JOURNAL OF BIOLOGICAL CHEMISTRY.
+> Brannmark C, Nyman E, Fagerholm S, Bergenholm L, Ekstrand EM, Cedersund G, Stralfors P. Insulin Signaling in Type 2 Diabetes: Experimental and modeling analysis reveal mechanisms of insulin resistance in human adipocytes.
+Journal of biological chemistry.
 2013 288(14):9867–9880.
 DOI: 10.1074/jbc.M112.432062

 The SBML version was downloaded from BioModels <https://www.ebi.ac.uk/biomodels/BIOMD0000000448>